WesleyKuria/wesleykuria.github.io/README.md

 # wesleykuria.github.io
 This is my personal portfolio website.
+The first actual project I've worked on.
 It showcases my skills, projects, and background as a developer.

 What's Inside
 About Me: Quick intro and my passion for tech